BonsaiDen/JavaScript-Garden/README.md

 This guide is the work of two lovely Stack Overflow users, [Ivo Wetzel][6] (Writing) and [Zhang Yi Jiang][5] (Design).

-In case you are interested in additional guidance or reviews concerning your JavaScript projects, Ivo Wetzel offers these on a freelance basis.
-Please feel free to contact him via [e-mail][7] for further details.

 ### Contributors

  - [Caio Romão][8] (Spelling corrections)